Privacy Policy

 - App version and technical device status

-Some of these features are considered uniquely identifying identifiers under data protection law and may only be used for marketing or tracking purposes with consent.
+Some of these characteristics are considered unique identifiers under data protection law and may only be used for marketing or tracking purposes with consent.

 6.9 Device data when using iOS

-When using our iOS app, the following data categories may be processed, depending on the settings:
+When using our iOS app, the following data categories may be processed, depending on your settings:

 - Device type, device name, model and OS version